Eatonville, Nova Scotia: Present day

 The Eatonville Road became a seasonal wilderness public road for off-road vehicles maintained by volunteers from Advocate to Eatonville and through to Spicers Cove.
 In 1989, the Eatonville site became part of Cape Chignecto Provincial Park.
 The old village site is crossed by the park's main backpacking trail which follows the former tramway for several kilometres and connects to a bunkhouse and wilderness campsites at Eatonville's "Old Town" site.
 The sea stacks and beach at the harbour are a popular kayak destination.

 In July 2009, the Park built an "off-the-grid" seasonal interpretation centre accessible by car from Spicers Cove along with a network of short day hikes overlooking the harbour, the Three Sisters sea stacks and a dramatic Raised beach at nearby Squally Point.
-The interpretation centre closed due to environmental problems in 2013 but the trails and look-offs remain open.
+The interpretation centre closed due to maintenance and environmental problems in 2013, but the Eatonville day use trails and look-offs remained open.
+In 2020, the Eatonville Day Use trail system centred on the Three Sisters sea stacks became an anchor of the UNESCO Cliffs of Fundy Global Geopark which begin at Eatonville and stretch around Cape Chignecto and down the coast to Debert.
+The Cliffs of Fundy Geopark organization was able secure funding from the Canadian federal government in May 2026 to repair the building, replacing the siding, windows, doors and repairing some floor joists.
+The centre reopened for seasonal use in July 2026.

 The tidal harbour at Eatonville floods very quickly at high tide and can trap hikers attempting to explore the sea stacks from the beach.
 Two hikers and a dog were trapped by the tide in 2014 and had to be rescued by a helicopter from CFB Greenwood.

-In 2020, the Eatonville Day Use trail system centred on the Three Sisters sea stacks became an anchor of the UNESCO Cliffs of Fundy Global Geopark which begin at Eatonville and stretch around Cape Chignecto and down the coast to Debert.